Meandering the world, one whisky at a time

 2. Tequila reposado: Tequila aged between 2 to 12 months in oak barrels.
 It has a smooth flavour and typical oak, vanilla, and caramel notes.

-3. Tequila añejo: Tequila aged between 1 to 4 years in oak barrels.
+3. Tequila añejo: aged between 1 to 4 years in oak barrels.
 It is richer, with typical notes of vanilla and cinnamon.
 A good sipping tequila.

 4. Tequila joven is a blend of unaged and aged tequila.